 - 50KW Rapid charging system equates to 200 Miles / Hour Approx.

-a very useful electric car range calculator is presented on Evinfo4u website.
+A very useful electric car range calculator is presented on our website.

 1.3.5 Planning your journey – Electric Car Charging